sezj/werththewait/readme.md

-# Bones
+# Werth the Wait
-A Lightweight Wordpress Development Theme
+Built on Bones, a Lightweight Wordpress Development Theme

 Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.